Computers, Technology and IT Certifications

-This program provides students with an introduction to how to build, maintain, support and troubleshoot computers.
-Students entering this program will learn the fundamentals of PC support and will acquire the necessary skills to obtain the newest 800 series CompTIA A+ certification.
+This program provides an introduction on how to build, maintain, support and troubleshoot computers.
+Students will learn the fundamentals of PC support and will acquire the necessary skills to obtain a CompTIA A+ certification.
 The concepts covered in this program include:

-Hardware: In this section of the course, students will learn about the various hardware components found inside of a computer and how they work together using modern operating system software.
+- Hardware – In this section of the course, students will learn about the various hardware components found inside a computer and how they work together using modern operating system software.
 First, students will learn how microprocessors, DRAM, I/O devices and storage devices work, as well as how to install these devices.
-Subsequently, students will learn to configure and manage the various different buses and expansion slots found within the computer including PCI-E, QPI, SATA, SAS, USB and Thunderbolt.
+Subsequently, students will learn to configure and manage the various different buses and expansion slots found within the computer, including PCI-E, QPI, SATA, SAS, USB and Thunderbolt.

-Software: Students will learn how to customize and troubleshoot Windows XP, Windows Vista and Windows 7 so they can ensure the computers will operate seamlessly in a business environment.
-In addition, students will learn how to support and secure these operating systems.
-Students will also gain the knowledge needed to configure these operating systems to work in a small office or home office network environment.
+- Software – Students will learn how to customize and troubleshoot Windows so they can ensure the computers will operate seamlessly in a business environment.
+In addition, students will learn how to support, secure and configure these operating systems to work in a small office or home office network environment.

 COSY-501 (160 Hours)